-Large and Smallmouth Bass: Last Saturday in June to Nov.
+Large and Smallmouth Bass: Third Saturday in June to Dec.
 15

 Carp: Last Saturday in April to Nov.
 15

 We wouldn’t be here if we couldn’t go swimming.
 The bottom near shore is sand and gravel and shallow enough for children and dogs to safely get wet without swimming.
 As you go out into the deeper water it does get rockier so we recommend wearing surf socks or water shoes to ensure you have a firm footing.
-We also have a raft in the deeper water which you can either swim to or take a boat too.
 The average water temperatures in the summer months during the past couple of years has been:

 |Victoria Day Weekend/Memorial Day Weekend in May||15 C||60 F|